Welcome

 To understand how search operators work check out:

-Using credible information will improve the quality of your assessment and may result in better marks, but how can you tell whether the resources you've found are credible and suitable for your assessment?
-Have you been asked to use peer reviewed, academic or refereed articles?
-Are you using authoritative websites?
+Knowing how to identify and use credible information will improve the quality of your assessment and may result in better marks, but how can you tell whether the resources you've found are credible and suitable for your assessment?
+Have you been asked to identify peer reviewed, academic or refereed articles?

 Reading, writing and referencing